kudobuilder/kudo/keps/0031-namespace-management.md

 ### Goals

+In order to support a multi-namespace environoment, it is necessary to support cluster-wide resources (including kudo instnaces) which is in part (or full) defined in [KEP-05](0005-cluster-resources-for-crds.md).
+Based on this constraint, the goals are limited to the existing limitations in KUDO of having namespace only support for instances and not having cluster-wide resource support.

 * Define if a namespace is a prerequistie to operator installation
 * Define if a namespace is created by KUDO
 * Define support for advance namespaces (namespaces with metadata)
 * Define if an operator can be installed into a new namespace
-* Define if an operator can leverage more than one namespace and under what conditions

 ### Non-Goals

+* multi-namespace support for an operator
+* support for an operator to create or manage a namespace

 ## Namespace Management in the Eco-System

 ### Kubernetes Objects and Namespaces

-When working kubernetes objects, be it Pods, ReplicaSets, Deployments and the like that require a namespace, the responsbility falls on the user to create that namespace prior assigning the resource or it will fail.
+When working kubernetes objects, be it Pods, ReplicaSets, Deployments, etc. that require a namespace, the responsbility falls on the user to create that namespace prior assigning the resource or it will fail.
 Available is an [auto-provision admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#namespaceautoprovision) available to auto-create namespaces.
 Users desiring auto-provisioning of namespaces should install this tool.
 This webhook has the limitation of creating namespaces without extra metadata which defeats the value for use cases which need that metadata.

 ### Helm

 Helm v1 and v2 provided an auto-provision capability.
-The new Helm v3 (based on previous experiences) removed this capability and now requires users to create namespaces prior to installing a helm chart.
-Much detail is written in comments for [helm issue 6794](https://github.com/helm/helm/issues/6794)
+The initial release of Helm v3 removed this capability and now requires users to create namespaces prior to installing a helm chart.
+Much detail is written in comments for [helm issue 6794](https://github.com/helm/helm/issues/6794).
+Helm v3 reintroduced the ability to create a namespace through the use of `--create-namespace` flag.

 ### The Many Meanings of a Namespace